-This would seem to indicate that you can, in fact, use human-intended glucosamine for your pup.
-However, there are a number of inactive ingredients used in the production of glucosamine supplements for people, and some of these may be harmful to your dog.
+This would seem to indicate that you can, in fact, use human-intended sources of glucosamine for your pup.
+However, in addition to the active ingredients, there are a number of inactive ingredients used in the production of glucosamine supplements for people, and some of these may be harmful to your dog.

-As long as you select a product that doesn’t contain dangerous additives, there is nothing wrong with giving your dog a glucosamine designed for people.
+As long as you select a product that doesn’t contain dangerous additives, there is nothing wrong with giving your dog sources of glucosamine designed for people.
 But few people will do the necessary homework to ensure they aren’t giving their dog a supplement with dangerous ingredients.

 Accordingly, it is generally wisest to choose a glucosamine supplement made by a reputable manufacturer and explicitly intended for canine use.

 What About Glucosamine-Fortified Foods?